 This course is an introduction to digital integrated circuitry.
 The course covers a variety of topics that include numbering systems, basic logic gates, combinational logic circuits, encoders, decoders, and other circuitry that are further explored in a lab setting.
-Students should anticipate 20 or more hours of outside preparation for this class.
+Students should anticipate 20 hours of outside preparation for this class.

-ELC200 Fundamentals of Electronics II 7 quarter credits 80 clock hours
+ELC200 Fundamentals of Electronics II

-Prerequisites: ELC100
+Prerequisites: ELC100 Delivery Method: Residential

 This course presents the fundamental principles of alternating current and its applications.
 A variety of topics is covered, including principles of Magnetism and Electromagnetism, inductance, inductive circuits, capacitance, capacitive circuits, and RLC circuits.
-Students should anticipate 30 or more hours of outside preparation for this class.
+Students should anticipate 30 hours of outside preparation for this class.

-ELC210 Solid States II 4 quarter credits 40 clock hours
+ELC210 Solid States II 40 clock hours 4 quarter credits

-Prerequisites: ELC110
+Prerequisites: ELC110 Delivery Method: Residential

 This course is a continuation on Solid States I, where the students are going to further deepen their knowledge on semiconductors.
 A variety of topics are covered, including Bipolar Junction Transistors Amplifier Circuits, Field-Effect Transistors and Circuits, Operational amplifiers, Oscillators and multivibrators, and Thyristors.
 A Lab setting is also provided to conduct experiments on the different circuits in this course.
-Students should anticipate 20 or more hours of outside preparation for this class.
+Students should anticipate 20 hours of outside preparation for this class.